Stick404/SlateWork/src/main/java/org/sophia/slate_work/ideas.md

   * Pops a vector from the Stack, and extends the Ambit by that much
 * Circle Macros `ALMOST DONE`
   * Takes a Pattern, and a Hex, and makes that pattern into a Macro for the Spell Circle
+* Straight Slate
+  * Slate that only works in a straight direction
 * Accelerator
   * (From Gloop) takes a bit of Media, and accelerates the Media Wave for a few blocks
 * Handed Slate